Rsbuild Instance

 /**

-* By default, Rsbuild Server listens on port `3000` and automatically increments the port number when the port is occupied.
+* By default, Rsbuild server listens on port `3000` and automatically increments the port number if the port is occupied.

 */